RecordPlayerAdvice.comUpdated May 2026

 Producer Mark Ronson assembled the Dap-Kings, Sharon Jones's band, to provide authentic vintage sound.
 The production feels like lost Motown recordings, though the lyrics are unmistakably contemporary.

-"You Know I'm No Good" flaunts romantic destruction.
-"Love Is a Losing Game" offers the album's most heartbreaking moment—Winehouse's voice cracking with emotion.
+"You Know we're No Good" flaunts romantic destruction.
+"Love Is a Losing Game" has the album's most heartbreaking moment—Winehouse's voice cracking with emotion.

 On vinyl, the vintage production has warmth that suits the source material.
 The strings and horns have presence; Winehouse's voice sits perfectly in the mix.